nileshnk/reddit-migrate/README.md

    - Open a new tab and access the Network tab through developer tools (right-click and select Inspect).
    - Visit the URL [https://www.reddit.com/api/me.json](https://www.reddit.com/api/me.json) or any other Reddit page.
    - Locate the new request that appeared in the network tab.
-   - Find the cookie and copy it by triple-clicking on it.
+   - Find and select the whole cookie (you can use triple-click to select).
+   - Copy the cookie.
    - Repeat the same process for the other Reddit account.

 2. **Paste Cookies**: Paste both cookies accordingly and verify their correctness.